-Norway is a northern country with nature of incredible beauty.
-Here, outside the cities, landscapes of fjords open, Aurora Borealis spreads over the fabulous Lofoten Islands, rocks are carved in ancient stones, and waves of the North Sea beat against the northernmost cape of Europe.
-Here, harsh weather gives way to warm summers, and the polar landscapes of Svalbard give way to the romance of orchards in the fjords.
+Norway is a northern country with incredible natural beauty.
+Here, outside the cities, landscapes of fjords open up, Aurora Borealis spreads over the fabulous Lofoten Islands, cave paintings are carved in ancient stones, and the waves of the North Sea beat against the northernmost cape of Europe.
+Here, the harsh weather gives way to warm summers, and the harsh polar landscapes of Svalbard are replaced by the romance of orchards on the fjords.

 Top 10 interesting places and activities:

-Learn about the religion of the ancient Vikings in the stave churches in Heddal, Borgund, Urnes and Vikøyri
+Learn about the religion of the ancient Vikings at the stave churches in Heddal, Borgunn, Urnes and Vika

-Breathe in the frosty air in the high mountains of Jotunheimen Park
+Breathe the frosty air in the high mountains of Yutunheimen Park

-Drive along one of the most beautiful railways of the world between the villages of Myrdal and Flåm
+Drive along one of the most beautiful railways in the world between the villages of Mirdal and Flåm

-See the Aurora Borealis near the Arctic Cathedral in Tromsø
+See the Northern Lights against the backdrop of the Arctic Cathedral in Tromsø

 Sights map of Norway